matsen/pplacer/docs/details/pplacer.rst

-The amount of memory pplacer needs will vary depending on the reference package and input alignment and is directly proportional to the number of sites after pre-masking. :ref:`As mentioned in the FAQ <faq>`, placing on a GTRGAMMA RAxML tree will use about four times as much memory as placing on a FastTree tree.
+The amount of memory pplacer needs will vary depending on the reference package and input alignment and is directly proportional to the number of sites after pre-masking and the number of nodes on the reference tree. :ref:`As mentioned in the FAQ <faq>`, placing on a GTRGAMMA RAxML tree will use about four times as much memory as placing on a FastTree tree.

 To see how much memory would be used for by the part of pplacer which uses the most memory (i.e. internal nodes), pass the ``--pretend`` flag and it will be